 Medicare is your primary medical coverage.
 A Medigap plan, if you choose to purchase one, will be considered your secondary medical coverage.
 Medicare will be billed for your doctor’s visit or a health-related procedure.
 After Medicare submits payment for your visit or procedure, your health care provider will bill your Medigap plan for the remaining amount (the costs not covered by Medicare).
 Medicare supplemental plans (Medigap plans) are NOT the same, so your out-of-pocket costs will vary depending on the plan you select.

 Many people review the Medigap plans available to them and find themselves asking many questions.
 It can be confusing!
 Part of the problem is that of the 10 plans, most people select either Medigap Plan G or a Medigap Plan N. Only 10% of the people purchase the other plans.
 Another important thing to know is that in 2020, Medigap Plan F is no longer available.
-Only those who had purchased Medigap Plan F prior to January 1, 2020, could keep their plan or switch to another company for the same Plan F coverage.
+Those who were eligible for Medigap Plan F prior to January 1, 2020, could keep their plan or switch to another company for the same Plan F coverage.